sfc-gh-boconnor/government_hackathon/README.md

 ## 2 Data Analysis with a Notebook

 We will use a notebook to do some analysis on the synthetic data.
-Before this, go to the market place and search for More Metrics.
-We will add Residential postcodes as an additional dataset.
-Do not change the name of the database.
+Before this you will need to link to an additional data share.

-- Go to the market place and search for residential postcodes.
-Get the data.
+- Go back to the home page and select **Data Products**

+- Residential postcodes.

+- Click on the Residential postcodes More Metrics Dataset.
+This provides all the coordinates for every postcode in the UK

 ![alt text](assets/image-13.png)

+- Press **Get** to get the data.

+- Press **Done**

 ### 2.1 Viewing the data with a notebook

-Now you have the data and have leveraged a streamlit app, let's take a step back and have a look at how the raw data can be analysed.
+Now you have the data and have created a streamlit app, you will take a step back and have a look at how the raw data can be analysed.

 - open the following [notebook](viewing_data_in_notebook.ipynb) and download the file to your computer.